CHNEP Volunteer Events

 VIRTUAL TRAINING FOR FL HORSESHOE CRAB WATCH

 The Florida Horseshoe Crab Watch citizen science program is strong and growing rapidly statewide.
 CHNEP has been happy to host training workshops for this program in the past, and help in other various aspects.
-Unfortunately, many training workshops this spring were postponed or cancelled due to precautions related to COVID-19.
-But, there is now a virtual option available!
-The training is free and open now for registration.
+The training is virtual, free, and open for registration.
 All you need is a stable internet connection and an email address.

 Volunteer Coordinator(s) sought for Horseshoe Crab Monitoring in Manatee, Charlotte, and Lee County.

 Volunteer Coordinator(s) responsibilities: